nwestervelt/chess-game/README.md

 # Let's Play Chess

-A chess game written by me and CalebStadler for our Washburn University Capstone Project.
+A chess game written by Caleb Stadler and Noah Westervelt for our Washburn University Capstone Project.

 ## Features